meltano/meltano/docs/src/_concepts/python_virtual_environments.md

 title: Python Virtual Environments
 description: What are Python Virtual Environments?
 Why should I care?
 How do I use them?
 layout: doc
 weight: 12
 ---
 # What are Python Virtual Environments

-Python Virtual Environments also known as a venv (Pronounced: v-EHN-vah), are a way to allow a Python application access to specefic versions of the libraries that it needs.
+Python Virtual Environments also known as a venv, are a way to allow a Python application access to specefic versions of the libraries that it needs.
 In the singer ecosystem you may need to install multiple Taps and Targets, which all of different dependencies.
 If any of those dependecies conflict with eachother you'd have a bad time without Virtual Envrionments.

 Python has a great technical write up at [Virtual Environments and Packages](https://docs.python.org/3/tutorial/venv.html).

 We're going to focus on the Meltano use case for Virtual Environments which is use for a two main purposes
 1. Installing Meltano in an isolated environment